Holiday staffing issues a big stressor for business owners

 David learned a lesson about managing staffers’ expectations.

-The experience also taught David, who now works as a business coach based in Seattle, that everyone couldn't be out of the office at the same time.
+The experience also taught her that everyone couldn’t be out of the office at the same time.
 The firm changed its vacation policy and encouraged staffers to request just a few days off so everyone could have a chance to be off during the holidays.

-When Whitfield hires a staffer, he tells them that it will be hard to take time off in December.
-He does let employees take some days, but of course everyone wants the prime days, a common problem at companies of all sizes.
-His solution is to remind staffers that designing logos is a key part of the company's mission and, rather than dictating a solution, he asks them to work out a schedule for time off.
+When Whitfield hires a staff member, he tells them that it will be hard to take time off in December.
+He lets employees take some days, but of course everyone wants the prime days, a common problem at companies of all sizes.
+His solution is to remind staffers that designing logos is a key part of the company’s mission and, rather than dictating a solution, he asks them to work out a schedule for time off.

-"When they can be part of the solution, and the solution comes to them, it's more palatable to them," he says.
+“When they can be part of the solution, and the solution comes to them, it’s more palatable to them,” he said.

 Many small businesses that provide specialized or professional services can’t bring in temporary staffers the way retailers, restaurants and delivery services do.
 Architecture, accounting and law firms, for example, tend to work on an ongoing basis with clients, and freelancers or temporary employees won’t be able to just jump in and take over the work.
 Moreover, even companies that can use temporary help can struggle to find it because of the shrunken labor pool, a result of low unemployment.

-Fisher, owner of Blenders Eyewear, has realized that several months before Black Friday, he needs to meet with the companies that take the orders and pack and ship his sunglasses and ski goggles.
-If those companies are understaffed, then deliveries of his merchandise will be delayed and customers will post negative reviews online about his business.
+Fisher, owner of Blenders Eyewear, realized that several months before Black Friday, he needed to meet with the companies that take the orders and pack and ship his sunglasses and ski goggles.
+If those companies are understaffed, then deliveries of his merchandise will be delayed and customers will post negative reviews online.

 Small businesses that rely on freelancers or independent contractors to get their work done can also struggle with staffing issues — but these are workers an owner has no control over.

-"We're at their mercy or we have to find someone else if we can," she says.
+“We’re at their mercy or we have to find someone else if we can,” she said.

-It's especially a problem in the months after a hurricane or tornado damage.

-"There's generally a lot of people at one time needing the same resources," Flint says.